 That reality is closer than you might realize.
 In Japan and South Korea, robots are already allowed to run entire classes.
 In South Korea, in particular, hundreds of robots have already been “hired” as teacher aides, classroom playmates, and foreign language instructors.

 If you think a robot-run classroom in the U.S. is preposterously far away, imagine that it took only thirty years to go from huge mainframe computers performing mundane tasks to today’s Siri digital assistant.
 If we extrapolate from Moore’s Law, which ostensibly deals with the doubling of computer chip performance every 18 months, then self-learning, self-improving robot instructors could be commonplace fairly soon.
-This was confirmed by an exhaustive July 10, 2010 New York Times article on the lightning-fast progress being made on the social, affective, and teaching capabilities of a range of robots around the U.S. The video here shows these robots in action.
+This was confirmed by an exhaustive July 10, 2010 New York Times article on the lightning-fast progress being made on the social, affective, and teaching capabilities of a range of robots around the U.S.

 Indeed, a Jetsons-like future might arrive sooner than we ever imagined.
 However, Bill Joy, of Sun Microsystems, in his seminal Wired essay, “Why the Future Doesn’t Need Us,” warned against a rosy techno-futurism where conscious, self-replicating robots do the hard work of a robot-dependent humanity.
 As the Latitude study ominously shows, in a battle between parents, teachers, and intelligent machines, we already know whose side the kids are on.